landeros91/Air_Quality-Final_Project/README.md

 - Which counties' air quality was affected the most?
 - How did wind contribute to air quality?
-- Which county had better air quality
+- Which county had better air quality?